LiamDrans/Problem_Solving_Algoritms/README.md

 # boggle

  <div align="justify">
-A function designed to test whether a string is a valid solution in the Boggle word game (the objective of Boggle is to find valid words on a board of lettered dice by connecting adjacent letters without repeating positions, but in our case any valid string will satisfy).
+A function designed to test whether a string is a valid solution in the Boggle word game (the objective of Boggle is to find valid words on a board of lettered dice by connecting adjacent letters without repeating positions, but in our case any valid string will satisfy). <br />

 When given a list of lists and a string, this function will check that this list forms a valid board (i.e. only contains alphabetic characters) and that every character in the string can be found on the board list.
 The function then converts the board to a series of tuple index positions [[(0,0), (0,1)], [(1,0),(1,1)]] which is assigned to each character in a dictionary.